Michael Harbeson Is An Experienced Criminal Defense Attorney Serving Tacoma, Puyallup, and all of South King & Pierce Counties

 Even unarmed robbery cases can result in a major felony conviction in Washington and often result in prison sentences.
 The use of any force or threats against anyone present at the time of the robbery only heightens potential criminal penalties.

-A person is guilty of robbery in the first degree if, during the robbery itself or during the escape after the robbery:
+A person is guilty of robbery in the first degree if, the robbery itself or during the escape after the robbery:

 The person is armed with a deadly weapon; or

 Display what looks like a deadly weapon; or

 Up to $20,000

 Regardless of the degree charged the goal remains the same.
 We will help you avoid conviction on a criminal charge, but perhaps more importantly, keep you out of jail.